 Financial planning apps can help everyone, no matter their level of financial literacy.
 But some may serve your interests better.
 The first step is to figure out your priorities and pick the financial planning app geared toward that area.
 You can even use multiple based on your finances.

 If you’re focused on saving and investing, you may be interested in an app that offers up-to-the-minute stock details.
 If your focus is on budgeting, look for an app that offers extensive and customized spreadsheets to keep track of every detail.
 There are many apps out there.
 So be sure to know what you need before installing – if you want to enhance your user experience.

 This app is ideal for anyone with multiple accounts to track.
-It’ll organize your 401(k) and IRA accounts along with any mortgages or loans you need to manage.
-This app is geared towards investors and provides detailed breakdowns of any portfolios to follow the trends.
+It’ll organize your 401(k) and IRA accounts, like ROTH or SEP IRA, along with any mortgages or loans you need to manage.
+The app is geared towards investors and provides detailed breakdowns of any portfolios to follow the trends.
 The Personal Capital app also has budgeting tools and offers expert advice for anyone looking to determine if a current investment is moving in a good direction.

 This is a good all-purpose app ideal for anyone whose focus is on keeping a stable budget.
 You set your budget at the start of the month, and not only will it help you track expenses, but it’ll send you an alert when you’re over budget for the month.
 This is also a good app for a general financial overview, letting you see your finances on both a macro and micro level.
 It’s a relatively simple app to use, so good for someone’s first financial app.